archfrog/KioskForge/README.md

 ## Bugs
-Please report bugs on [KioskForge Issues at GitHub](https://github.com/vhmdk/KioskForge/issues).
+Please report bugs on [KioskForge Issues at GitHub](https://github.com/vhmdk/KioskForge/issues) or by mail to [Mikael Egevig](mailto:me@vhm.dk).
+The former is the preferred method, but use whichever suits you best.